ska-telescope/ska-sdp-func/docs/src/install.rst

 Installation Guide
 ******************

+If GPU acceleration is required, make sure the CUDA toolkit is installed first.

 The C Library
 =============

-The processing function library should be compiled from source using CMake.
+The processing function library is compiled from source using CMake.
-If GPU acceleration is required, make sure the CUDA toolkit is installed first.

 From the top-level directory, run the following commands to compile and install the library: